Wireless Communications - Master's Programme

 Description

 Can you imagine spending a week without your mobile phone?
-Or using your laptop without an internet connection?
+Or using your laptop or tablet without an internet connection?
+Wireless devices have become an essential part of our daily life.
 Over the last decades we have witnessed a revolutionary development of mobile wireless networks, giving us high-speed access to the internet wherever we are.
-But even with the latest 5G standard in place, a number of challenges will remain to be solved by advanced engineers.
-With the predicted large-scale expansions of internet-of-things (IoT) and massive machine-type communications (MTC / M2M), the number of connected devices will continue to increase.
+But even with the latest 5G standard in place, many challenges will remain to be solved by advanced engineers.
+With the predicted large-scale expansions of internet-of things (IoT) and massive machine-type communications (MTC / M2M), the number of connected devices will continue to increase.

-Future applications such as the real-time wireless control of autonomous vehicles (intelligent transportation / traffic safety) or collaborating machines (Industry 4.0) will lead to entirely new requirements in terms of reliability and on-time delivery of information.
-Sustainable smart cities and the digitalization of society heavily rely on connected systems, leading to a broad range of job opportunities for our graduates.
+Future applications such as the real-time wireless control of autonomous vehicles or collaborating machines (Industry 4.0) will lead to entirely new requirements in terms of reliability and on-time delivery of information.
+Sustainable smart cities and the digitalisation of society heavily rely on connected systems, leading to a broad range of job opportunities for our graduates.

-For some students, their career option is to continue towards a PhD.
-The thesis offers students the opportunity to work alongside our PhD students to see what a career in research is like.
-This route is very popular with our Master’s students, and many graduates have chosen to continue their studies at Lund University or at other universities.
+For some students, the most interesting career option is to continue towards a PhD.
+The thesis offers students the opportunity to work alongside our PhD students to get a taste of what a career in research is like.
+This academic route is very popular and a large number of graduates have chosen to continue their studies at Lund University or other universities in Sweden, Europe or worldwide.

 Closed for applications